gunpowder1473/CycleGan_Tensorflow/README.md

 ```
 python GANTrain.py
 ```
-Notice that we used `tf.app.flags` to control the options shown below, you need to edit them in `GANTrain.py`:
+Notice that I used `tf.app.flags` to control the options shown below, you need to edit them in `GANTrain.py`:

  - `imgA` : the location of the image A saved, image A is one of two input images of cycleGan.

  - `imgB` : the location of the image B saved, image B is one of two input images of cycleGan.

- - `imgC` : the location of the validate image saved, we now using TensorBoard and the relevant codes have been commented out.This option is abandoned for now.
+ - `imgC` : the location of the validate image saved, I now using TensorBoard and the relevant codes have been commented out.This option is abandoned for now.

  - `val_out` : the location of result of validate image saved.Abandoned too.